Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 • Language inclusion: support farmers in their own language instead of forcing them into English-only or Hindi-only workflows.

-• Extension officer support: give field officers a quick tool for explaining crop options, remedy steps, and soil-report findings during visits.
+• Extension officer support: give field officers a quick tool for explaining crop options, remedy steps, and soil test report findings during visits.

 • Climate resilience programmes: combine weather context, crop suitability, soil guidance, and protected cultivation discussion in one farmer-facing experience.

-• Policy feedback channel: with a licensed deployment, anonymised usage patterns can help agencies understand which crops, diseases, locations, and market questions are creating the most demand.
+• Policy feedback channel: with a white-label deployment, anonymised usage patterns can help agencies understand which crops, diseases, locations, product needs, and nearby market-price questions are creating the most demand.

 The World Bank's digital agriculture roadmap notes that digital agriculture can help improve yields, reduce food loss and waste, and help farmers receive fair pay by lowering information asymmetry and transaction costs.
 That is the exact problem space Kisan Salahkaar is built to serve.